ioccc-src/winner/1992/nathan/README.md

 -Wall` with no warnings (You may get assignment in conditional warnings on other platforms though).
-Because I've heard that conditional jumps slow down fast processors, I've eliminated all the ifs from the code, indeed, as its only one statement, it should compile to one instruction and a suitably designed CISC machine.
+Because I've heard that conditional jumps slow down fast processors, I've eliminated all the `if`s from the code; indeed, as its only one statement, it should compile to one instruction and a suitably designed CISC machine.
 To speed compilation, there is only one statement in the loop, so that another scoping level does not need to be opened.